learn-co-students/rails-resource-and-scaffold-generator-cb-gh-000/README.md

 create    app/assets/stylesheets/scaffolds.scss
 ```

-If you remember back to the [lesson on generators](https://github.com/learn-co-curriculum/rails-generators-readme) you will remember that the other other generators: `migrations`, `controllers`, and `resources` created a structure and backend functionality for our code, however scaffolds actually go beyond the other generators and create both the front and backend code needed for CRUD features.
+If you remember back to the [lesson on generators](https://github.com/learn-co-curriculum/rails-generators-readme) you will remember that the other generators ( `migrations`, `controllers`, and `resources`) created a structure and backend functionality for our code.
+However, scaffolds actually go beyond the other generators and create both the front and backend code needed for CRUD features.
 If you startup the rails server and navigate to `localhost:3000/articles` you will see the screens below:

 ![Scaffold Screen](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/scaffolds.png)